patshaughnessy/patshaughnessy.github.io/posts/2019-10-07-how-rust-makes-error-handling-part-of-thelanguage.markdown

 Wikipedia](https://en.wikipedia.org/wiki/Linguistic_relativity), don’t believe
 this is actually true.)

-Because Rust includes the <span class="code">Result<T, E></span> type, Rust programmers are empowered to talk about error handling in a very natural way.
+Because Rust includes the <span class="code">Result</span> type, Rust programmers are empowered to talk about error handling in a very natural way.
 It’s part of their daily vocabulary.
-Rust programmers, in fact, often think about error handling precisely because they have the word <span class="code">Result<T, E></span>.

 Of course, native Spanish speakers, I’m guessing, have no trouble understanding the distinction between fingers and toes.
-But I certainly have trouble understanding the concept behind <span class="code">Result<T, E></span> in Rust, a foreign language I’m trying to learn.
+But I certainly have trouble understanding the concept behind <span class="code">Result</span> in Rust.

 ## If Rust is Spanish, then Haskell is Latin

-So what does <span class="code">Result<T, E></span> mean?
-What is a value of type <span class="code">Result<T, E></span>?
+So what does <span class="code">Result&lt;T, E></span> mean?
+What is a value of type <span class="code">Result&lt;T, E></span>?

-Just as human language borrow words from other languages - many Spanish words are taken from Latin or Arabic; English borrowed many words from French and German - programming languages borrow words and concepts from other, older programming languages.
+Just as human language borrow words from other languages &mdash; many Spanish words are taken from Latin or Arabic while English borrowed many words from French and German &mdash; programming languages borrow words and concepts from other, older programming languages.

-Rust borrowed the concept behind the <span class="code">Result<T, E></span>
+Rust borrowed the concept behind the <span class="code">Result&lt;T, E></span>
 type from Haskell, a strongly typed functional programming language.
 Haskell includes a type called <span class="code">Either</span>: